 - 1. To promote and encourage improvements designed to improve the physical appearance of the town; - 2.
 To study conditions affecting the physical appearance of the town, and suggest improvements that will beautify the town; - 3.
-To encourage improvements in the physical appearance of the community and to involve local businesses, community groups and citizens in planning and carrying out such improvements: - 4.
+To encourage improvements in the physical appearance of the community and to involve local businesses, community groups and citizens in planning and carrying out such improvements; - 4.
 To make such recommendations to the Mayor on methods of maintaining and improving the physical appearance and aesthetic image of the community as it deems appropriate;

 Sec.
 2-107.
 Establishment.
-CHAPTER 2.
-The Administration

 - 5. To seek through the Town's Grants Administrator grants from public and private sources to be used in achieving any of its purposes; - 6.
 To collect, compile and disseminate information relative to maintaining and improving the town's physical appearance. - 7.
 To make a full written report of all activities undertaken by it to the Mayor once a year.
 The report shall be delivered on or before November 1 of each year and shall detail activities carried out by the Commission during the preceding twelve (12) month period. - 8.
-To be the Town Tree Board to be responsible for the care and management of the community's trees, to draft and implement an annual Community Forest work plan, and to make recommendations for changes in ordinances and other town rules and regulations to promote the proper care and plantings of trees.
+To be the Town Tree Board to be responsible for the care and management of the community's trees, to draft and implement an annual Community Forest work plan, to advise the Tree Warden and other town officials on the planting, maintenance, and removal of public trees pursuant to the provisions of section 23-69 of the Connecticut General Statutes and to make recommendations for changes in ordinances and other town rules and regulations to promote the proper care and plantings of trees.